We help people stay on the road, ride safely & encourage sustainability.

 With issues linked to increased car use, poor public transport, growing obesity and health problems, we want to help make it easier for people in our community to get about safely whether it’s to do the shopping, getting to work or college, seeing friends and family, for getting fitter or just for fun – on a properly maintained bike.

-Unwanted bicycles and parts keeps the project going – bikes donated will be refurbished and given away free or heavily susbsidised to those in need (we take referrals from schools, colleges, local authorities, Community First New Forest, Dorset Community Action, Police, charities etc) or sold to raise much needed funds.
+Unwanted bicycles and parts keeps the project going – bikes taken in are refurbished and may be given away free or susbsidised for a donation to cover costs for whatever the end user can afford (for those in need we take referrals from schools, colleges, local authorities, Community First New Forest, Dorset Community Action, Police, charities etc) or sold to raise much needed funds.
 Depending on their condition, they may also end up being stripped down for all useful parts.
 We try and minimise scrap, re-using as much as we can.
 Any scrap is sent for recycling and disposed of properly.

 We mainly require adult bikes of all sizes.